keenhenry/keenhenry.github.io/_posts/2026-04-01-python-sqlite-fts5.md

 de0a8133-759f-44b3-9042-12ea2e74acf6
 ```

 Boom!
 The IDs are mismatched!
-That's why no data in the search results!
+That's why there's no data in the search results!
 It turned out the `UUID4`s I stored
 in the database had inconsistent formats!
 In the FTS table, I forgot to 'normalize' the IDs.

 The fix is also straight-forward: